ramixp1/1x4_card/README.md

 # Build

-Solder the Pro Micro face down onto the PCB with standoffs.
+Solder the Pro Micro face up onto the PCB with standoffs.

 Solder the switches